Maximbrg/legalAI/README.md

-# Criminal Case Classification Project
+# Criminal Sentence Classification

 This repository houses a project focused on classifying key aspects of criminal cases within the Israeli legal framework.
 The project leverages a few-shot learning approach for accurate sentence classification relevant to sentencing decisions.

 ### Key Features

-* **Code:** Implements a few-shot learning approach for accurate sentence classification.
+* **Code:** Implements a few-shot learning approach for sentence classification.
 * **Data:** Created in collaboration with Israeli Ministry of Justice criminal law experts, covering crucial aspects of criminal cases.
 * **Evaluation:** Includes an evaluation of the applied methodology for classifying sentences in weapon-related cases.